Performing Trade Studies on Coverage in Mountainous Terrain with ModelCenter

 3. Click Apply to accept your changes and keep the Properties Browser open.

 Later in the scenario, you will display color contours along the route.
-In order to better visualize the contour colors, remove the grid points along the route.
+In order to better visualize the contour colors, you can remove the grid points along the route.
+Define the 2D Graphics display of the coverage grid by opening he 2D Graphics properties for your coverage definition.

 1. Select the 2D Graphics - Attributes page.

-2. Clear Show Points in the Grid frame.
+2. Clear the Show Points check box in the Grid panel.

 3. Click OK to accept your changes and close the Properties Browser.